MapColonies/developer-portal/docs/MapColonies/3D/services/3dViewer/README.md

 ```
 Additionaly, the response contains other valuable attributes for your application.

-In the response, you can find other useful attributes that you can use for ypur application.
+In the response, you can find other useful attributes that you can use for your application.

-3D profile v2 you can see here:
+You can see here how to build a 3D profile (version 2):
 - [3D Profile v2](http://localhost:3000/docs/MapColonies/3D/services/catalog/catalog-profile-v2)

 ### <ins>Usful and recommended attributes to use and display in your UI for the best user expirience:</ins>